dwavesystems/demos/maze/README.rst

   python demo.py

-Returns ascii visual of the maze and a QPU sampled maze path.
+Returns ASCII visual of the maze and a QPU sampled maze path.
 As well, there is a print out of the path segments and their associated boolean value (see "Code Specifics - Interpreting Results" for details).